Our use of Cookies

 The training is designed to slowly build up your expertise in plant health by starting with fundamental plant health principles and then focusing on the more technical aspects of phytosanitary requirements.
 Each module will have a knowledge test to ensure that the information presented has been understood by the individual.
 A knowledge test can be taken multiple times, but each test will be recorded on the system.
 This will help inspectors identify any areas where there may need to be some reinforcement in a particular subject area.

-You may access the training multiple times, however, if an individual is unsuccessful you can opt to remove them as an authorised or responsible persons.
+You may access the training multiple times, however, if an individual is unsuccessful you can opt to remove them as Authorised Person(s) or the PR, but an alternative should be found.

 Can a PR give training to other PRs?

-New Authorised Persons must complete the APHA training in full to be authorised; internal training by the PR or Authorised Persons will not count as official training which will allows an individual to undertake inspections as part of PHEATS.
+New Authorised Person(s) must complete the APHA training in full to be authorised; internal training by the PR or Authorised Person(s) will not count as official training which will allow an individual to undertake inspections as part of PHEATS.

 How long will the online training take?

-There are several modules to read in the online training, covering international obligations, export procedures and pests and diseases.
-The PR and all Authorised Persons must read each module and complete each knowledge test.
+There are several modules to read in the online training, covering international obligations, export procedures, pests and diseases and impartiality and conflict of interest.
+The PR and all Authorised Person(s) must read each module and complete each knowledge test.
 It is anticipated this would take 2-4 hours to complete.

 What if questions are answered incorrectly on the online knowledge test?